mcoscia99/mcoscia99.github.io/README.md

              programming skills and some contact information.

 Each page includes a navigation bar at the top which allows users to toggle between the pages.
-Flexbox and one media query make the site responsive to size changes.
+Flexbox and a small screen media query make the site responsive to size changes.